FAIRplus/the-fair-cookbook/content/recipes/interoperability/registering-swisslipids-identifiers.md

 ### Step 3: creating a ShEx model

-Skipping this step for later this week, but here the task is to create a shape expression for Wikidata, to model how the identifiers will be added to Wikidata.
-See the recept publication by Waagmeester et al. about _A protocol for adding knowledge to Wikidata: aligning resources on human coronaviruses_
+Here the task is to create a *shape expression* for Wikidata, to model how the identifiers will be added to Wikidata.
+See the recipe publication by Waagmeester et al. about _A protocol for adding knowledge to Wikidata: aligning resources on human coronaviruses_
 {footcite}`Waagmeester2021`.

 ### Step 4: creating QuickStatements